Lamar University: History

-A group of African American veterans of World War II, barred from admission on the grounds of race and calling themselves the Negro Goodwill Council, protested to Governor Beauford Jester about the exclusion of blacks from Lamar State College.
-They attempted to block passage of the bill to change Lamar into a state-supported senior college, which resulted in John Gray, Lamar's president, creating a black branch of Lamar called Jefferson Junior College.
+A group of African-American veterans of World War II, barred from admission on the grounds of race and calling themselves the Negro Goodwill Council, protested to Governor Beauford Jester about the exclusion of blacks from Lamar State College.
+They attempted to block the passage of the bill to change Lamar into a state-supported senior college, which resulted in John Gray, Lamar's president, creating a black branch of Lamar called Jefferson Junior College.
 It opened with evening classes at Charlton-Pollard High School.
 In 1952, James Briscoe, a graduate of Charlton-Pollard High School, applied to Lamar.
 His parents were laborers and members of the Beaumont chapter of the NAACP.
-The admissions office notified him that on the basis of his transcript, he was qualified to enroll for the spring term of 1951.
+The admissions office notified him that based on his transcript, he was qualified to enroll for the spring term of 1951.
 On January 29, when Briscoe went to register for classes, Lamar's acting president G. A. Wimberly explained that a mistake had been made and suggested he apply to TSUN, now named Texas Southern University.
 State law, he said, created Lamar for whites only.
 In the summer of 1955, Versie Jackson and Henry Cooper Jr. became the lead plaintiffs of a class action lawsuit, Jackson v.
 McDonald, which sought to end Lamar's policy of racial segregation.
-Lamar Cecil, federal judge, ruled on July 30, 1956, that Lamar's “white youth” only admissions policy was unconstitutional, and that September, a total of twenty-six black students were admitted to the college amid violent protests at the campus gates and throughout the region which continued for a number of weeks until Texas Rangers arrived and the rule of law was restored.
+Lamar Cecil, federal judge, ruled on July 30, 1956, that Lamar's "white youth" only admissions policy was unconstitutional, and that September, a total of twenty-six black students were admitted to the college amid violent protests at the campus gates and throughout the region which continued for several weeks until Texas Rangers arrived and the rule of law was restored.

-In 1975, the university merged with Port Arthur College in Port Arthur, Texas, creating Lamar University-Port Arthur.
+In 1975, the university merged with Port Arthur College in Port Arthur, Texas, creating Lamar University–Port Arthur.
 In 1983, state Senator Carl A. Parker sponsored a bill creating the Lamar University System.
-In 1986, Lamar University-Orange and Lamar University-Port Arthur were granted accreditation separate from the main campus.
-Lamar Institute of Technology was created in 1990 in Beaumont to provide technical, business, health, and industrial education through programs two years or fewer in length.
+In 1986, Lamar University–Orange and Lamar University–Port Arthur were granted accreditation separate from the main campus.
+Lamar Institute of Technology was created in 1990 in Beaumont to provide technical, business, health and industrial education through programs two years or fewer in length.

 In 1995, the Lamar University System was incorporated into the Texas State University System.
 In the fall of 1998, the Lamar University faculty numbered 423 and student enrollment was 8,241.
 Total enrollment reached 15,000 students in Fall 2012.
 In the late 1990s, Lamar began undertaking campus improvement projects.

-In 2001, the university began replacing its 1960s-vintage residence halls with new apartment-style housing facilities, dubbed "Cardinal Village."

-In March 2005, the gym underwent extensive renovation and adjacent to it, a new recreational sports center was built.
 The $19 million center, named the Sheila Umphrey Recreational Sports Center, opened in April 2007.